Scifabric/pybossa/doc/install.rst

 Pre-requisites:

   * Python >= 2.6, <3.0
-  * A database plus Python bindings (any database compatible with SQLAlchemy is fine but current devs tend to use Postgresql)
+  * A database plus Python bindings (any database compatible with SQLAlchemy is fine but current devs tend to use PostgreSQL)
   * pip for installing python packages (e.g. on ubuntu python-pip)

 Install the code and requirements (you may wish to create a virtualenv first)::